City-of-Helsinki/yjdh/frontend/benefit/handler/README.md

 # Handler

-User interface for handler to send Helsinki-benifit applications
+User interface for handler to send Helsinki-benefit applications